uccser/cs-unplugged/docs/source/developer/translation.rst

 Translatable Files
 =============================================================================
-Translatable content is stored in two types of files:
+Translatable content is stored in four types of files:

 - Markdown files, for content to be processed by Verto.
 - YAML files containg field translations for a given model type.
+- HTML templates.
+- Python code.

-Both types of file are stored inside the directory tree for a given language (ie. the directory named using the django locale code).
+The first two types of file are stored inside the directory tree for a given language (ie. the directory named using the Django locale code).

 .. note::